duncanlindsey/ProjectCakes/README.md

 # cakes-excel-automation
 An add-in for Excel to automate repetitive/cumbersome tasks

+## New in version 3.0
+Updated look and feel to Cover, Divider and Content worksheets.

 ## Installation
 1. Download "Cakes by Duncan Lindsey v#.#.xlam"
 2. Save the file to C:\Users\[your username]\AppData\Roaming\Microsoft\AddIns\ - note: the "AppData" is a hidden folder by default and may not be visible.
 To find out how to view hidden folders, go to https://support.microsoft.com/en-gb/help/14201/windows-show-hidden-files